RafaFT/100-days-of-code/r2-log.md

 ### R2D3 - 2020/05/10

 1. Finished implementing an API for interacting with the Firestore Metadata records.
 The API implementation is bothering me little, as a lot of my decision seem kind of hacky!
 Specially after I've found [this blog](https://drstearns.github.io/tutorials/) with a bunch of relevant Go patterns (middlewares, making values available to all handlers, etc...).
 The metadata API implements a GET, POST and PATCH method.

+### R2D4 - 2020/05/11

+1. Updated the POST handler on the Metadata API, to allow adding records without `latest_date` and/or `latest_calc_date`.
+Because those values cannot be known at the moment a record is being added for the first time (instead of using "0001-01-01" date values).

+2. Spent a lot of time writing down and organizing some ideas about Metadata.
+The next steps are to adjust a few things on the Metadata API, and later create a routine to update Metadata records/values on both Firestore, as well as Cloud Storage.